-Currently, Dr. Robbins serves as the Associate Editor of Anacrusis: The Official Journal of Choral Canada and writes a regular focus column on vocal techniques for conductors and choristers.
+Currently, Dr. Robbins serves on the Editorial Board of Anacrusis: The Official Journal of Choral Canada and writes a regular focus column on vocal techniques for conductors and choristers.
 She is the President of the Manitoba Choral Association and a Board Member of the Manitoba Music Educators’ Association.
 She has presented her research at numerous provincial, national, and international conferences in the areas of Choral Pedagogy, Vocal Techniques, and Music Education and regularly collaborates with scholars, university colleagues, and artists across Canada and abroad. .

 Ph.D.
 Music Education (Toronto)

 Recently, Dr. Robbins was awarded a Merit Award in Teaching from the University of Manitoba (2016).
 Under her direction, the University of Manitoba Concert Choir was presented a Jury Acknowledgement Award in the 2017 National Competition for Canadian Amateur Choirs.
 She was awarded a University of Manitoba Creative Works Grant in 2016.

 • Collaborative Self-Study, Life History, and Narrative Inquiry methodologies as pedagogical tools in schools and higher education